 Macerator Control-Controls operation of the macerator waste system.
 Your Formula boat may be equipped with a macerator system that allows the discharging of waste water directly overboard through a seacock.
-The macerator control is located in the head compartment (Figure 4-37).
-The seacock's valve must be opened to allow activation of the macerator pump switch.
-The Head Treatment breaker located in the 12V section of the AC/DC panel must be "ON" to activate the macerator.
+The macerator control is located in the head compartment.
+The macerator overboard Y-valve must be opened to allow activation of the macerator pump switch.
 For additional operating information, refer to the macerator operator's manual.

 Overboard discharge of waste water should only be used in approved areas.
 It is your responsibility to comply with local regulations regarding the discharge of waste.
-You could be fined if your boat has an operable overboard discharge system.
+You could be fined if your boat has an operable overboard discharge system in a non-approved area.
 Removing the handle of the seacock while in a closed position, or disabling the system by other means may be required to avoid a fine.

-Macerator Control Figure 4-37
+Macerator Control Panel Figure 4-32

-BATTERY ON/OFF SWITCHES
+BATTERY SELECTOR SWITCHES